A Beginner’s Guide to PPC For Car Dealers

 It’s worth mentioning that here at Spidersnet we also offer a PPC package, where we can carry out the campaign work for you, reporting back our results at the end of each month.
 For more information on this, click here now.

-PPC stands for Pay Per Click, a form of online advertising where the advertiser, your car dealership in this instance, pays every time a user clicks on one of their adverts.
-Ads can appear on search engine results page (SERP) or on other websites, depending on the type of campaign you choose to run – more on that later.
+PPC stands for Pay Per Click, this is the all-encompassing term for online paid advertising, and will typically charge you every time your site receives a click (as the name suggests)!
+Ads can appear on a search engine results page (SERP) or on other websites, depending on the type of campaign you choose to run – more on that later.

-Google has the biggest and most popular PPC offering, known as Adwords, which includes a network of over 2 million websites reaching 90% of all people using the internet.
+Google has the biggest and most popular PPC offering, known as Google Ads, which includes a network of over 2 million websites reaching 90% of all people using the internet.
 Bing also offers PPC, known as Bing Ads, and works in partnership with Yahoo to supply ads to their search engine.

 When you carry out a search on any search engine, whether that’s Google, Bing or Yahoo, you are presented with a number of results.
 The first three or four results are typically PPC ads with the following being primarily organic results, as you can see from the images below.

 Google PPC ads (as seen above) are the first three-four ads which appear at the top of the SERP, above the local results, depending on the type of search you carry out, and the organic listings.
 Google is constantly tweaking the way ads are differentiated in search results, most recently changing them from a solid green ‘Ad’ box on the left to one which has a thin green line, making the ads appear more like organic results.